 If you are travelling with kids, you are in luck for they get the best ticket discounts at Park Guell.

 Kids aged 0 to 6 years get a 100% discount and walk in for free.

-This is the cheapest and most popular Park Guell ticket.
+These are the cheapest and most popular Park Guell tickets.

-There is no need to take a printout – just show the ticket in your email, on your smartphone and walk in.
+There is no need to take a printout – on the day of your visit just show the ticket in your email, on your smartphone and walk in.

 When you book this ticket online, you save up to 1 Euro per ticket because you don’t pay ticket window surcharge.

 Adult ticket (13 to 64 years): 10 Euros

 Child ticket (7 to 12 years): 7 Euros